 So began my journey, my Hewlett and Packard book.

 Rarely through those years could I picture an ending.
-I saw myself still working till breath failed to flow in and out.
+I saw myself still working until breath failed to flow in and out.

 (With some sorrow, I now see my HP end is close at hand.
 (Retired 6/30/18.)

-Challenges and Opportunities were given to me to succeed or fail as I saw fit, just as all of you were given.
+Challenges and Opportunities were given to me to succeed or fail as I saw fit, just as all of you were provided.

 And, what of my characters?
 Wow.

-I enjoyed many of my characters that I met along the way, who came from far off places, like Chile, Germany, Australia, China, Japan, but also neighbors from Canada and the US of A.
+I enjoyed many of the characters that I met along the way, who came from far off places, like Chile, Germany, Australia, China, Japan, and neighbors from Canada and the US of A.

 Those good characters crossed all gender, races, and religious backgrounds.